stackb/scala-gazelle/README.md

     - `Status` (type `CLASS`, from `@maven//:io_grpc_grpc_core`)

-When resolving the import `io.grpc.Status.ALREADY_EXISTS`, the longest prefix match would find the `io.grpc.Status` `CLASS` and the label `@maven//:io_grpc_grpc_core` would be added to the rule `deps`.
+When resolving the import `io.grpc.Status.ALREADY_EXISTS`, the longest prefix match would find the symbol `io.grpc.Status` `CLASS` and the label `@maven//:io_grpc_grpc_core` would be added to the rule `deps`.

-The trie is populated by `resolver.KnownImportProvider` implementations.
-Each implementation provides known imports from a different data source.
+The trie is populated by `resolver.SymbolProvider` implementations.
+Each implementation provides symbols from a different data source.

-Known import providers:
+A symbol provider:

 - Have a canonical name.
-- Must be enabled with the `-scala_import_provider` flag.
+- Must be enabled with the `-scala_symbol_provider` flag.
-- Manage their own flags; check the provider source code for details.
+- Manage its own flags; check the provider source code for complete details.

 ### `source`